evmcnb/quartz/content/Pearls/Normal Post-natal Care.md

 - Breast feeding released oxytocin which can cause the uterus to contract.
 This is normal
 - Breastfeeding women may not have regular menstrual period for 6 months or longer - lactational amenorrhea
 - Bottle-feeding women will begin having period from 3 weeks onwards
+- Cabergoline can be used to suppress lactation (dopamine agonist)

 #### Contraception After Childbirth